 The graphic shows typical results obtained using our dedicated fluorescence reader (link).
 Centrifugation allows to concentrate the fluorescent signal generated by the entire clinical sample in the form of a fluorescent pellet.
 This ensures PYTHIA’s exceptional detection sensitivity.
 It further permits the quantitation of bacterial count with a threshold of only one thousand bacteria per milliliter of urine, an unprecedented value for primary clinical samples, and this at an astonishingly short incubation time (1 hour).

-We are proud to call the following institutions our partners in the development of PYTHIA:
+We are proud to call the following institutions our partners and/or supporters in the development of PYTHIA:

 Our molecular probes detect enzyme activity produced by microorganisms.
-Molsid’s PYTHIA test allows for the phenotypic detection of bacterial resistance to beta-lactams and carbapenems in less than 2 hours as opposed to 48 hours with conventional methods.
+Molsid’s PYTHIA test allows for the phenotypic detection of bacterial resistance to beta-lactams and carbapenems in around 2 hours as opposed to 48 hours with conventional methods.

 This probe is designed to detect bacteria that produce beta-lactamase activity, a class of enzymes responsible for the resistance to beta-lactams, a broad class of antibiotics.
 Beta-lactams comprise penicillins, cephalosporins, monobactams, carbapenems and beta-lactamase inhibitors.
 They are the reference treatment for pneumococcal infections.